-Development proposals along the River Cam should:
+Development proposals along the River Cam corridor should:

-- a. include an assessment of views of the river and a demonstration that the proposed design of the development has taken account of the assessment in enhancing views to and from the river; - b. protect and enhance the unique physical, natural and culturally distinctive landscape of the River Cam; - raise, where possible, the quality of the river, adjacent open spaces and the integrity of the built environment in terms of its impact, location, scale, design and form; - d. propose, where possible, enhancement of the natural resources of the River Cam and offer opportunities for re-naturalisation of the river;

-- e. enable, where possible, opportunities for greater public access to the River Cam; and - f. take account of and support, as appropriate, the tourism and recreational facilities associated with the river.
+- a. include an assessment of views of the river and a demonstration that the proposed design of the development has taken account of the assessment in enhancing views to and from the river; - b. preserve and enhance the unique physical, natural, historically and culturally distinctive landscape of the River Cam; - c. raise, where possible, the quality of the river, adjacent open spaces and the integrity of the built environment in terms of its impact, location, scale, design and form; - d. propose, where possible and appropriate to context, enhancement of the natural resources of the River Cam and offer opportunities for renaturalisation of the river: - e. enable, where possible, opportunities for greater public access to the River Cam; and - f. take account of and support, as appropriate, the tourism and recreational facilities associated with the river.

-- 2.68 The River Cam is a key part of the defining character of Cambridge.
+- 2.70 The River Cam is a key part of the defining character of Cambridge.
 This important feature of Cambridge sweeps in from the rural hinterland to the heart of the city.
 A number of Cambridge's colleges interface with the river along a section of the river known as The Backs and this is one of the world-famous landscapes in Cambridge.
 The River Cam corridor provides a landscape framework for the whole city and Cambridge owes much of its very special character to the way these spaces penetrate the urban fabric and the unique association between the built and green spaces.
-Any development must recognise this through carefully considered design. - 2.69 The River Cam has also been designated as a county wildlife site in recognition of the river's importance in linking semi-natural habitats, including ecologically-designated sites such as Stourbridge Common Local Nature Reserve and Sheep's Green and Coe Fen Local Nature Reserve, with the wider countryside of South Cambridgeshire.
-Although highly modified in places, the river supports a healthy population of fish and their predators, including otters and kingfishers.
+Any development must recognise this through carefully considered design. - 2.71 The River Cam has also been designated as a county wildlife site in recognition of the river's importance in linking semi-natural habitats, including ecologically-designated sites such as Stourbridge Common Local Nature Reserve and Sheep's Green and Coe Fen Local Nature Reserve, with the wider countryside of South Cambridgeshire.
+Although the river is almost entirely modified by human action, and its wildlife value severely depleted by river works and the effects of draining and raising the level of the riverside commons, it nevertheless supports a healthy population of fish and their predators, including otters and kingfishers.
 Several species of bat use the river, its tributaries and adjacent habitats for foraging and commuting, while the numerous willow pollards offer roosting sites.
-If sensitively managed, the river and its banks provide opportunities for declining species such as the water vole to recover and disperse.6 - 2.70 The River Cam is an international tourist attraction and contributes to the tourist economy in Cambridge.
-As a result of the number of visitors and users of the river increasing, pressure is put on the river corridor and the surrounding built environment.
-Through carefully considered design, developments can help manage this demand. - 2.71 The Cambridge Historic Core Appraisal 2006 recognises that large parts of the floodplain and setting of the River Cam are of very high significance, with Sheep's Green and Coe Fen, which once formed part of the commercial area of the town (where up to three watermills stood), an important part of the setting of the core area of Cambridge.
-Jesus Green and Midsummer Common are of high significance, with views to listed buildings and buildings of local interest.
-The Backs contain grade II\ and grade II registered parks and gardens, with views to numerous grade I, II\ and II listed buildings.
+If sensitively managed, the river and its banks provide opportunities for declining species such as the water vole to recover and disperse.
+The River Cam and its associated floodplain habitats and tributaries function together as an ecological network, which requires enhancement, in line with paragraph 117 of the NPPF (2012).

-&lt;sup>5 Cambridge Landscape Character Assessment 2003
+&lt;sup>9 Cambridge Landscape Character Assessment 2003